RJHudspith/GLU/README.md

 The library can be used for:

-File conversion : Support for ILDG, Scidac, NERSC, HiRep and MILC configuration files.
+File conversion : Support for ILDG, Scidac, NERSC, HiRep, MILC, and CERN configuration files.
 Both reading and writing.

 Gauge fixing : Landau and Coulomb gauge fixing is possible.
 With binding to the FFTW library, Fourier Accelerated routines
                for very fast gauge fixing have been implemented.